yitzchak/metys/README.md

 That's all for now.
 ```

-### MarkDown Format
+### Markdown Format

-Source documents in the MarkDown format can contain text or code chunks, but not
+Source documents in the Markdown format can contain text or code chunks, but not
 group chunks.
 Code chunks are delimited by a pair of single back-ticks or by a
 pair of triple back-ticks.
-This is the same delimiters that plain MarkDown uses
+This is the same delimiters that plain Markdown uses
 to indicate code, the difference being that Metys expects a set of key/value
 options surrounded by curly braces or a set of empty curly braces.